ktlim/LDM-148/index.rst

 Prompt Processing service
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-This captures crosstalk-corrected images from the main Camera Data Acquisition system and metadata from the OCS and/or EFD and executes the Alert Production science payload on them, generating Level 1 data products that are stored in the Data Backbone.
+This captures crosstalk-corrected images from the main Camera Data Acquisition system and selected metadata from the OCS and/or EFD and executes the Alert Production science payload on them, generating Level 1 data products that are stored in the Data Backbone.
 The Alert Production payload then distributes Alerts to the Alert Broker Feed service and the Alert Mini-Broker service.

-This service has calibration (including Collimated Beam Projector images), science, and deep drilling modes.
+The Prompt Processing service has calibration (including Collimated Beam Projector images), science, and deep drilling modes.
 In calibration mode, it executes a Calibration QC payload that provides rapid feedback of raw calibration image quality.
 In normal science mode, two consecutive exposures are grouped and processed as a single visit; definitions of exposure groupings to be processed as visits in other modes are TBD.
 The service is required to deliver Alerts within 60 seconds of the final camera readout of a standard science visit with 98% reliability.

+There is no Prompt Processing service for the auxiliary telescope spectrograph.

 Requirements satisfied: DMS-REQ-0022, DMS-REQ-0069